mediaprophet/gitmark-xec-vscode/README.md

+## Marking a Commit Workflow

+Yes, that is the correct process.

+You must commit your code changes to your local Git repository before running the "Mark Commit" command.

+Here’s the correct workflow:

+1. Make your code changes.
+2. Stage the changes (e.g., `git add .`).
+3. Commit the changes (e.g., `git commit -m "Your message"`).
+This creates a new commit with a unique hash.
+4. Run the **Gitmark: Mark Commit** command.
 # **Gitmark for eCash (XEC)**

 A powerful VS Code extension to manage eCash (XEC) wallets and anchor your git commits on the eCash blockchain.